kubeshark/docs/src/pages/en/config.md

 kubeshark tap -A --proxy-host 0.0.0.0
 ```

 Consider changing this address to `0.0.0.0` or any other publicly accessible IP, to allow public address.
-Keep in mind that **Web UI** access isn't encrypted or authenticated.
+Keep in mind that access to the dashboard isn't encrypted or authenticated.

 When you run **Kubeshark** on a remote server, make sure ports `8898`-`8899` are open for external connections.